sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - draft-getting-started-ai.md

 ## View an example

-When you register for a new account, you can upload a custom document to auto-extract data from it, or you can view Sensible's collection of example document extractions.
+When you register for a new account, you can upload a custom document to auto-extract data from it, or you can view Sensible's collection of examples.
 Take the following steps to view an example extraction:

 1. Log into the [Sensible app](https://app.sensible.so/signin/) as a new user.
 Sensible displays the following onboarding dialog.
 In the dialog, select the following options: